 Dr. Julia Dixon was the first Global Emergency Medicine fellow at University of Colorado.

 Taylor Burkholder, MD, MPH

-Taylor’s academic interests include emergency care systems development in resource limited nations, policy & advocacy, emerging infectious diseases, and medical education.
-He will serve as a Global Emergency Medicine fellow at University of Colorado for the 2017-2018 academic year.
+Dr. Burkholder's academic interests include financing & governance of emergency care systems in resource limited nations, policy & advocacy, emerging infectious diseases, and medical education.